Functional psychology: James Angell

 James Angell was a proponent of the struggle for the emergence of functional psychology.
 He argued that mental elements identified by the structuralist were temporary and only existed at the moment of sensory perception.

 During his American Psychological Association presidential address, Angell laid out three major ideas regarding functionalism.
 The first of his ideas being that functional psychology is focused on mental operations and their relationship with biology and these mental operations were a way of dealing with the conditions of the environment.
 Second, mental operations contribute to the relationship between an organism's needs and the environment in which it lives.
 Its mental functions aid in the survival of the organism in unfamiliar situations.
 Lastly, functionalism does not abide by the rules of dualism because it is the study of how mental functions relate to behavior.

 Mary Calkins

 Mary Calkins attempted to make strides in reconciling structural and functional psychology during her APA presidential address.
 It was a goal of Calkin's for her school of self-psychology to be a place where functionalism and structuralism could unite under common ground.

 John Dewey

-There were four movements during the first fifteen years of the twentieth century–one of them being the movement towards functional psychology.

 John Dewey, an American psychologist and philosopher, became the organizing principle behind the Chicago school of functional psychology in 1894.
 His first important contribution to the development of functional psychology was a paper criticizing "the reflex arc" concept in psychology.